Programming-from-A-to-Z/A2Z-F23/06-markov-cfg/README.md

 ### Context-Free Grammars

 Invent your own grammar and generate text.
-I suggest using [Tracery](http://tracery.io/) but [you can base your code on any of my examples](https://editor.p5js.org/a2zitp/collections/5IFiJuQZa), try [RiGrammer](https://rednoise.org/rita/reference/RiTa/grammar/index.html) from the RiTa library, use [ContextFree GenGen](http://cfgg.decontextualize.com) with a Google Sheet (_not working_ 😢), or even investigate Allison Parrish's [Seaduck](https://github.com/aparrish/seaduck).
+I suggest using [Tracery](http://tracery.io/) but [you can base your code on any of my examples](https://editor.p5js.org/a2zitp/collections/5IFiJuQZa), or try [RiGrammer](https://rednoise.org/rita/reference/RiTa/grammar/index.html) from the RiTa library.

 Getting results from a context-free-grammar can be tricky.
 Short and sweet, highly structured ideas tend to work well.
 For example.